leonardofaria/leonardofaria.net/content/posts/2020/06/16/creating-your-own-eslint-config-package.md

 ## More about it

-- [Configuring ESLint](https://eslint.org/docs/user-guide/configuring): official ESLint docs.
+- <A href="https://eslint.org/docs/user-guide/configuring">Configuring ESLint</A>: official ESLint docs.
 You know, _read the docs_
 - [How to publish your first NPM package](https://medium.com/@bretcameron/how-to-publish-your-first-npm-package-b224296fc57b): quoting the post subtitle", everything you need to know to create a NPM package"
-- [eslint-config-wesbos](https://github.com/wesbos/eslint-config-wesbos): a project by [Wes Bos](https://www.wesbos.com/) that help me doing this work
+- <A href="https://github.com/wesbos/eslint-config-wesbos">eslint-config-wesbos</A>: a project by [Wes Bos](https://www.wesbos.com/) that help me doing this work